Embotics/Scenarios/Deploy-User-Provided-Terraform-Configurations/README.md

 ### Create the deploy Terraform template completion workflow
 Next, you have to create the completion workflow to apply the Terraform plan.
 You can import an existing workflow definition that is available from the Embotics Git Hub.

-1. In vCommander, go to **Configuration > Service Request Configuration > Completion Workflows** and click **Import**.
+1. In vCommander, go to **Configuration > Service Request Configuration** and click the **Completion Workflow** tab.
+1. Click **Import**.

-1. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploying-User-Provided-Terraform-Configurations` directory, select the `uploaded-terraform-completion-workflow ` .yaml or .json file, and click **Open**.
+1. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploying-User-Provided-Terraform-Configurations` directory, select the `uploaded-terraform-completion-workflow` .yaml or .json file, and click **Open**.

    vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
 1. Enter a comment about the workflow in the **Description of Changes** field, and click **Import**.